KABAM-Robotics/autodock/autodock-kabam-artifacts/README.md

 ## Version History

+### v5.2.0 [2025-05-22]
+- Merged from Bitbucket repository into GitHub repository
+- Added Static TF launch file for dock camera
+- Added launch file for static TF with autodocking
+- Build Docker image from `Dockerfile` inside autodock-kabam-artifacts for autodock and undock, `autodock_v5.2.0` image is built from this Dockerfile

 ### v5.1.0 [2024-09-20]
 - Added the parameter `enable_stop_charge` to enable and disable the stop charging service before undocking, specifically for use with the Hzi Hertz charger